How To Read Your Grocery Ad Like an Insider

 Not all products in the grocery store are created equal, as you no doubt can tell just by the way your local store is laid out.
 Milk is on everyone’s list, so it is located in the back of the store in hopes you’ll pick up other items during your travels to grab a gallon.
 This logic also applies to how grocers advertise each week.
 What does that mean to you?
 Well, you can count on everyone in town charging about the same for milk, and if they put it on the front page of the ad, it’s not going to be more than a few cents less than the everyday retail.

-It’s only going on the front page to get you into their store, so they can get the rest of your order.
+It’s only going on the front page to get you into the store so they can get the rest of your order.
 Therefore, if the other features in the ad are no good, then saving a nickel on milk isn’t going to get you very far.

 Just as not all products are created equal, neither is every week on the calendar.
 While retailers will compete with each other every week, things get really heated during key holidays.
 You’ll already know that Thanksgiving and Christmas are key weeks, but so are Halloween, Easter, July 4th, and even Valentine’s Day.
 These are the weeks when grocers really get off their wallets to win your visit, so they invest heavily to get you excited and in the door.
 In these weeks, the old rules don’t apply and virtually every item in the ad is a great deal.
 If it’s not perishable, stock up!